asr1/digital-garden/src/site/notes/Misc/The Monkeys and the Ladder.md

 You put 5 monekys in a cage with a ladder.
 At the top of the ladder is a bunch of bananas, but get this: the ladder is rigged with a pressure sensor, and the floor is electrified[^1], and when a monkey steps on the top rung, the rest of the monkeys get zapped.

-Pretty quickly, the mokneys learned not to walk on the ladder.
+Pretty quickly, the monkeys learned not to walk on the ladder.

 Then (the story goes) the researchers swapped out a monkey, Immediately, the new monkey went for the ladder, and the rest of the monkeys ran over and beat the new monkey!